XiaoliangJiang/Final-Project/README.md

 ## Senario:
 <img src="https://edge.www.casinotop10.net/assets/Uploads/_resampled/ResizedImageWzY1MCw0NDJd-FREE-BACCARAT-GAME.JPG?t=1470920560" width="900px" />

-Baccarat is a popular card game played at casinos, especially among Asian gamblers.
+Baccarat is a popular card game in casinos, especially among Asian gamblers.
 It is a card game played between two hands, the "player" and the "banker".
 Each baccarat coup (round of play) has three possible outcomes: "player" (player has the higher score), "banker", and "tie".
 In baccarat, cards have a point value: cards two through nine are worth face value (in points); tens, jacks, queens and kings have no point value (i.e. are worth zero); aces are worth 1 point; jokers are not used.
 Hands are valued according to the rightmost digit of the sum of their constituent cards.
 For example, a hand consisting of 2 and 3 is worth 5, but a hand consisting of 6 and 7 is worth 3 (i.e., the 3 being the rightmost digit in the combined points total of 13).
 The highest possible hand value in baccarat is therefore nine.

 ### Rules of Baccarat:
 If neither the player nor the banker is dealt a total of 8 or 9 in the first two cards (known as a "natural"), the tableau is consulted, first for the player's rules, then the banker's.

 #### Player's rules
-If the player has an initial total of 0–5, he draws a third card.
-If the player has an initial total of 6 or 7, he stands.
+If the Player has an initial total of 0–5, Player draws a third card.
+If player has an initial total of 6 or 7, Player stands.
 #### Banker's rules
 If the player stood pat (i.e., has only two cards), the banker regards only his own hand and acts according to the same rule as the player.
 That means the banker draws a third card with hands 0–5 and stands with 6 or 7.